ruchitasir/Yoga-Shala/README.md

 In `config/config.json`, update the database name to the one created in step 4.
 Other settings likely okay, but check username, password and dialect.

-### 6. Check user model for relevance to new project's needs
+### 6. Create user models as specified above or create the ones relevant to your project's needs

 For example, if the new project doesn't need a birthday field, then delete it from the user model and user migration files.